|

 settlement

-ment toward the $450 separation action
+money as part payment toward the $450 separation action

 fee, providing, the money was to be held

-in escrow until Mrs.
+escrow until Mrs.

 Wirschning paid the entire $450 and further should she decide to